 The exam is designed to provide students with the opportunity to demonstrate that all learning outcomes have been achieved and that they have the knowledge expected of a Band 5 dietitian

 Thus, the summative assessment for this module consists of:

-· students work in pairs to appraise a research paper and summarise a current guideline.
-They also have to comment whether the new research paper would influence the guideline and hence whether clinical practice should change or not.
-Each pair presents this appraisal for 15 minutes in front of 8-10 of their peers (50% of coursework marks).
+· Students work in groups of three to appraise the current evidence including summarising a current guideline for treatment of a specific case.
+Each group presents this appraisal for 15 minutes in front of 8-10 of their peers (50% of coursework marks).
 Students hand in an individual 500 word summary which should be referenced appropriately.

-· The exam is 2 hours long and is comprised of 2 sections; a theory section and a case study.
-There is a choice of 3 questions in each section.
+· The exam is open book and is 4 hours long and is comprised of 2 sections; a theory section and a case study.
+There is a choice of 4 questions in each section.
 One question to be answered from each section

 Formative assessment and feedback

 Case studies are discussed throughout the module in each lecture.